Murder of Vera Holland: Arrests

 At 6:30 am on 17 December 1996, Holland's second husband and his wife were arrested.
 They lived just a few houses from the Hollands.
 They were released on bail after 13 hours of questioning.

 In January 1997, Brian Holland was arrested in connection with Vera's death.
 He was held for a day before being released on police bail.
 In March 1997, Brian threatened to take legal action against Thames Valley Police over the handling of the case.

 No one else has been arrested or charged in connection with Holland's death.

 Funeral and inquest

 On 20 June 1997, Holland's funeral was held at Reading Crematorium in Caversham.
 On 16 October 1997, an inquest recorded a verdict of unlawful killing.
 The East Berkshire coroner, Robert Wilson, told the inquest, "It looks like the person who did this will get away with it."

 Later developments

 In November 2016, on the 20th anniversary of Holland's death, two of her children made a new appeal for information alongside Thames Valley Police.
-When asked at the time about a possible connection of her death with imprisoned serial killer Christoper Halliwell, the head of Thames Valley police's major crime review team responded that he would "keep Halliwell in mind".
+When asked at the time about a possible connection of her death with imprisoned serial killer Christopher Halliwell, the head of Thames Valley police's major crime review team responded that he would "keep Halliwell in mind".

 In January 2017, Thames Valley Police announced that new witnesses had come forward leading to further investigations, but no arrests had been made.